urql-graphql/urql/docs/advanced/auto-populate-mutations.md

 Adding the `populateExchange` now enables us to use the `@populate` directive in our mutations.

-The `schema` option is the introspection result for your backend graphql schema, more information about how to get your schema can be found [here](../graphcache/schema-awareness.md#getting-your-schema).
+The `schema` option is the introspection result for your backend graphql schema, more information about how to get your schema can be found [in the "Schema Awareness" Page of the Graphcache documentation.](../graphcache/schema-awareness.md#getting-your-schema).

 ## Example usage